Tan Lin

 Tan Anthony Lin is an American poet, author, filmmaker, and professor.
-He defines his work as “ambient" literature, which draws on and samples source material from the Internet and popular culture to address issues involving plagiarism, copyright, and technology.
+He defines his work as "ambient" literature, which draws on and samples source material from the internet and popular culture to address issues involving plagiarism, copyright, boredom, distracted modes of reading, paratext, and technology.

 Early life and education

-Lin was born April 24, 1957 in Seattle, Washington, to Chinese-American immigrants born in Shanghai, China, and Beijing, China.
+Lin was born April 24, 1957, in Seattle, Washington, to Chinese-American immigrants born in Shanghai, China, and Beijing, China.
 His parents migrated to the United States from China, his father in 1948 and his mother in 1949.
 His father, Henry Huan Lin, was a ceramist and former dean of the Ohio University College of Fine Arts.
 His mother, Julia Chang Lin, born in Shanghai, was a poet and taught literature at Ohio University.
 Tan Lin is the nephew of Lin Huiyin, who is said to be the first female architect in China.
 Lin Juemin and Lin Yin Ming, both among the 72 martyrs of the Second Guangzhou Uprising, were cousins of his grandfather.
 Lin Chang-min, a Hanlin of Qing dynasty, the emperor's teacher, was the father of Lin Hui-yin and grandfather of Tan.

 The Lin family moved to Athens, Ohio, where in 1959, Tan's sister, Maya Ying Lin, was born.
 She is an American designer and artist who designed the Vietnam Veterans Memorial in Washington, D.C.

 Lin received a Bachelor of Arts in English from Carleton College in Northfield, Minnesota.
-He received M.A. and Ph.D. degrees in English Literature from Columbia University in New York City.
+He received M.A., M.Phil., and Ph.D. degrees in English Literature from Columbia University in New York City; his dissertation, completed in 1995, was titled "Garbage, Truth, and the Recycling of Modern Life."
 In addition to writing essays, poems, and books, Lin currently teaches creative writing at Columbia University and New Jersey City University.
 He has previously taught at the University of Virginia, the California Institute of the Arts, and Brooklyn College.